 The mix of media association representatives, freelance journalists, funders, academics, entrepreneurs, publishers and editors of media outlets and media activists were selected for their insight on the challenges they are facing in the changing independent journalism sector.
 They also lived up to the expectation of going beyond their own experiences to think more broadly about the needs of the independent journalism ecosystem to ensure its survival and strengthen its resilience.

-To bring new voices and fresh eyes in the room, we invited some people who usually are not part of discussions like these, and they brought some valuable thoughts and ideas to rich and dynamic dialogue.
+To bring new voices and fresh eyes in the room, we invited some people who usually are not part of discussions like these, and they brought some valuable thoughts and ideas for a rich and dynamic dialogue.

 We also strived to bring diverse voices to contribute to such an important conversation.
-Women made up nearly half of those who attended and 40 percent of those in the joint session, the breakout sessions and the side conversations that forged the ideas and action items that emerged from the gathering were people of color.
+Women made up nearly half of those who attended.
+Forty percent of those who forged the ideas and action items that emerged from the gathering were people of color.

 Those in attendance were: